bunmam-ctrl/stat301-fall-final/README.md

 ## Basic Repo Set up

-`proggress memo`: Folder contains all the HTML and QMD files for two progress memos.
+`progress memo`: Folder contains all the HTML and QMD files for two progress memos.

 `R script africa + asia`: Folder contains all R scripts used to create figures and tables for **developing nations in Africa and Asia**.